Maria Rickmers

-Maria Rickmers was a five-masted barque, one of the only of her kind.
-She was launched in 1891 to carry rice between East Asia and Germany and sailed on her maiden voyage in 1892.
+Maria Rickmers was a five-masted barque, one of the few such vessels.
+She was launched in 1891 to carry rice between South-East Asia and Germany and sailed on her maiden voyage in 1892.
 The ship was unstable, and she was last seen while sailing back to Germany.
-Her last confirmed sighting was off Indonesia that July, although a vessel matching the barque's unique description was spotted off the Azores in November and a message in a bottle that claimed the ship sank in December.
+Her last confirmed sighting was off Java that July, although a vessel matching the barque's unique description was spotted off the Azores in November, and a message in a bottle was found in 1894 in Scotland which claimed that the ship sank in December 1892.